ekirbs/portfolio-v4/README.md

 - Fun Stuff:
   - Music Player - listen to some tunes
   - Weather Forecast Finder - find weather in a city
+  - Google Maps - interact with google's world map and search for a location
   - more to come! - google maps, games, direct contact option, and more